acyu9/Farming-Game/README.md

 # Farming-Game

-Code-along project by Clear Code: https://www.youtube.com/watch?v=T4IX36sP_0c&ab_channel=ClearCode A Stardew Valley style game in Python and Pygame.
+Code-along project by Clear Code: https://www.youtube.com/watch?v=T4IX36sP_0c&ab_channel=ClearCode <br>
+A Stardew Valley style game in Python and Pygame.
 This includes farming, a day and night cycle, weather effects, music and a merchant.